Underrepresented Graduate Students in Psychology

 - UGSP Brown Bag Committee

-This committee organizes a lecture series that is open to all graduate students.
-These talks are given by faculty members and post-doctoral students from underrepresented backgrounds or whose research focuses on diversity issues.
-Each Brown Bag lecture includes both a research presentation and a career development component.
+This committee organizes talks given by faculty members from underrepresented backgrounds or whose research focuses on diversity issues.
 This speaker series allows graduate students to network with prominent faculty members from underrepresented groups, hopefully fostering a sense social connectedness and community within the Psychology Department.

 - UGSP Undergraduate Outreach Committee

 This committee organizes panels for undergraduate students to learn about various aspects of the graduate student experience.
-We hope to galvanize interest in graduate school by offering examples of successful underrepresented students from their own university.
-We also hope that this will provide undergraduates with the opportunity to connect with graduate students so they feel comfortable asking questions about diversity in graduate school.
+We hope to galvanize interest in grad school by offering examples of successful underrepresented students and providing undergrads the opportunity to connect with graduate students so they feel comfortable asking questions about diversity in graduate school.

 - UGSP High School Outreach Committee